olipda/nimiq-widget-ios/README.md

 3. Add a new widget (Scriptable) on your homescreen and select the minimum size

-4. Edit you widget and add in the parameters section your currency
+4. Edit your widget and add in the parameters section your currency

 <img src="https://github.com/olipda/nimiq-widget-ios/blob/master/images/select_course.png" style="width: 250px">